-This Part sets out the key administrative arrangements for implementing the program, including special arrangements for 1988 only.
-Please read this Part carefully.
+This part sets out the key administrative arrangements for implementing the program.

 Note that different rules apply depending on the guidelines under which students will satisfy their General Education requirement.
-Also, special provisions apply in 1988 regarding student choice of subjects in Categories A and B of the program.
 Ensure that you understand which guidelines apply to you.
+For students who first enrolled before 1988 the old General Studies Regulations apply.
+For students who first enrolled from 1988 onwards the new General Education Regulations apply.
 If you have any questions about these matters do not hesitate to contact the Centre for Liberal & General Studies office.

-See Page 1 for how to contact the Centre.
+See Page 1 for how to contact the Centre